Gary Peters

 Is Peters's Michigan seat competitive in 2026?

 Michigan has trended Republican — Trump won it in 2024.
 Peters's 2020 re-election margin was just 1.4 points, suggesting vulnerability.
-His 2026 race is considered competitive, with Republican recruitment including a potential John James rematch being closely monitored.
+His 2026 elections is considered competitive, with Republican recruitment including a potential John James rematch being closely monitored.

 What is Peters known for in the Senate?